Guide to Deloitte's Assessment Process and Graduate Schemes

 In the situational strengths test you will be asked questions on possible work scenarios and have to answer how you would respond.
 This test is normally 20-ish questions and there is no time limit.
 The questions will be very specific to Deloitte and the typical situations you may find yourself in as a future employee.
 It's important to understand the core competencies of Deloitte to understand what values and attitudes they want their employees to possess.
 Try to be honest, but also learn how to differientate between what is considered an appropriate response and what isn't.
 You can practise our situational judgement tests to become familiar with the format and help you understand what would be the most appropriate and least appropriate responses and, most importantly, why they are.

-The verbal reasoning test could be an assessment you have to take on it's own, or it will be part of the 'blended assessment' if that's what you've been asked to take.
+The verbal reasoning test could be an assessment you have to take on its own, or it will be part of the 'blended assessment' if that's what you've been asked to take.
 The verbal reasoning test is a capp-style verbal reasoning test and will assess various verbal skills such as evaluating styles of communication, identifying correct missing words, corrections and ranking different statements.
-You can use out free capp-style verbal test to get a taste of what is expected.
+You can use our free cappfinity-style verbal test to get a taste of what is expected.

-Capp-style numerical tests take some getting used to and it's important that adjustment period is not during your actual assessment as you won't be able to showcase the best of your ability.
-You can try out our free Capp-numerical test for a preview of what to expect - if you need more practise then all of these test types and more are included in our bundle pack.
+Cappfinity-style numerical tests take some getting used to and it's important that adjustment period is not during your actual assessment as you won't be able to showcase the best of your ability.
+You can try out our free Capp-numerical test for a preview of what to expect - if you need more practise then all of these test types and more are included with premium access.

 The blended online assessment will involve a combination of test types.
 One AssessmentDay user explains his experience with Deloitte's blended online assessment: